 Lola Pellegrino was born on the same day as Dolly Parton and Edgar Allan Poe and now serves Rx realness as a Brooklyn-based nurse practitioner.
 She is passionate about driving very fast and the triumph of good over evil.
-Invoke her here.
+Invoke her at Tumblr or elsewhere.

 Maggie Thrash is a YA writer leading a double life in North Carolina.
 You can visit her at lonercomics.com.

 María Inés Gul, aka Marjainez, draws pictures for fashion editorials and has shelves full of books for children in her bedroom.
 She runs MARJAINEZ.